or send an e-mail to email@example.com

 - Sat. from 9 a.m. to 5 p.m.

-When you call Card Stop, you can also ask for a new card, whose details you can then add to Android Pay on your smartphone.
+When you call Card Stop, you can also ask for a new card, whose details you can then add to Google Pay on your smartphone.

-Call Card Stop right away on +32 70 344 344 (0.30 euros a minute) to block your bank card.
-This also blocks your virtual card in Android Pay and means that no-one can make payments using your smartphone.
+Block your bank card with KBC Mobile or call Card Stop on 070 344 344 (0.30 euros a minute).
+This also blocks your virtual card in Google Pay and means that no-one can make payments using your smartphone.

-The limit for your KBC Bank Card applies to Android Pay (i.e. a standard 2,500 euros per week per card).
+The limit for your KBC Bank Card applies to Google Pay (i.e. a standard 2,500 euros per week per card).
 You can modify this limit in KBC Touch or in KBC Mobile.

 Google receives a bare minimum of details (name, merchant, amount, location) to show you.

-You can see the last four digits of your bank card in the bottom left-hand side.
+You’ll see the last four digits of your debit card number in the lower left corner.

-If you've registered more than one card in Android Pay, you pay with your default card (i.e. the card displayed at the top of the list).
+If you've registered more than one card in Google Pay, you pay with your default card (i.e. the card displayed at the top of the list).

 Select the card you want to pay with in the app and then hold your smartphone against the terminal.